If your garlic plants are starting to show odd spots or their growth has slowed down, you’re not alone.

 Image source: Cropscience

 Downy Mildew is one of the common fungal garlic diseases that cause pale spots or elongated patches on the leaves of the plant, and you’ll see gray-purple fuzzy growth over the leaf surface.
-You can appropriate fungicides can take care of this disease.

 #6.
 White Rot